danielepantaleone/BlueConnect/README.md

 let centralManager = CBCentralManager() let centralManagerProxy = BleCentralManagerProxy(centralManager: centralManager)

-do {

 // You can optionally subscribe a publisher to be notified when a connection is established. centralManagerProxy.didConnectPublisher
     .receive(on: DispatchQueue.main)
     .sink { peripheral in
-            print("peripheral with identifier '\(peripheral.identifier)' connected")
+        print("peripheral '\(peripheral.identifier)' connected")
     }
     .store(in: &subscriptions)

+// You can optionally subscribe a publisher to be notified when a connection attempt fails. centralManagerProxy.didFailToConnectPublisher
+    .receive(on: DispatchQueue.main)
+    .sink { peripheral, error in
+        print("peripheral '\(peripheral.identifier)' failed to connect with error: \(error)") }
+    .store(in: &subscriptions)

+do {

     // The following will try to establish a connection to a BLE peripheral for at most 60 seconds.
-    // If the connection cannot be stablished within the specified amount of time, the connection
+    // If the connection cannot be established within the specified amount of time, the connection
     // attempt is dropped and notified by raising an appropriate error.
 If the connection is not
     // established then nothing is advertised on the combine publisher. try await centralManagerProxy.connect(